How to Clear your Computer’s DNS Cache

 Clearing Computer Cache in Windows 11

-2. Search for “cmd” (without the quotes) in the Windows search bar.
+2. Next, proceed to search for “cmd” (without the quotes) in the Windows search bar.

 3. Right-click on Command Prompt.

-4. To the Right click on Run as Administrator.
+4. Subsequently, to the Right click on Run as Administrator.

-5. Type (or copy and paste) the following command and press Enter:
+5. Then, type (or copy and paste) the following command and press Enter:

 ipconfig /flushdns